Things to Do in Southeast Asia in July

 Denpasar's month-long celebration turns the Taman Werdhi Budaya park into an open-air stage for Legong dancers, wood-carving demos, and gong orchestras.
 Locals queue for sate lilit grilled over coconut husk fires and ice-cold daluman jelly drinks.

-Temporary hawker stalls pop up along Orchard Road serving Michelin-listed chicken rice and chili crab sliders for half the restaurant price; night sessions start when the temperature finally dips below 29 °C (84 °F) after sunset.
+Temporary hawker stalls pop up along Orchard Road serving Michelin-listed chicken rice and chili crab sliders for half the restaurant price.
+Night sessions start when the temperature finally dips below 29 °C (84 °F) after sunset.

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid